Stroud Acupuncture Frequently asked questions

 I trained for a year at The College of Integrated Chinese Medicine which teaches 5-Element style and for three years at The Northern College of Acupuncture that teaches TCM (Traditional Chinese Medicine).
 At present, I practice and am training in Japanese acupuncture, Kiiko Matsumoto style, as I prefer her gentler yet powerful and effective Japanese approach.

-Traditional Chinese Medicine (TCM) and Kiiko Matsumoto style Japanese acupuncture
+Traditional Chinese Medicine (TCM) and Japanese style acupuncture

 Isn't acupuncture just a lot of ancient superstitious nonsense and vodoo gibberish - it can't be relevant today ?

-Well, it is based on a totally different viewpoint of the world than modern scientific thinking, but it has remained popular for almost 3,000 years, simply because it really does work and actually improves peoples' health and well-being, despite criticism from scientists who don't understand why or how it actually works.
+Well, it is based on a totally different viewpoint of the world than modern scientific thinking, but it has remained popular for almost 2,000 years, simply because it really does work and actually improves peoples' health and well-being, despite criticism from scientists who yet don't understand why, or how, it actually works.
 Every day more and more people across the world discover how effective acupuncture can be, particularly for functional or chronic illnesses, where modern scientific medicine often cannot really give effective treatment and can cause unpleasant drug side-effects that can be worse than the original problem, and can lead to premature death.

 Are my treatments confidential?